-- ➤ Provide for student's stipend starting summer of G3 and throughout the entire remaining period of dissertation research (even if it extends into G6). - Be willing to teach at least 6 hours per year in courses of the Program in Neuroscience. - Serve on committees of the Program in Neuroscience when requested. - Serve as a role model for the Program in Neuroscience students.
-This includes attending the research seminars of external speakers and all Program in Neuroscience student seminars in the Seminar series of the department of Neurobiology & Anatomical Sciences.
+- Provide for student's stipend starting summer of G3 and throughout the entire remaining period of dissertation research (even if it extends into G6). - Be willing to teach at least 6 hours per year in courses of the Program in Neuroscience. - Serve on committees of the Program in Neuroscience when requested. - > Serve as a role model for the Program in Neuroscience students.
+This includes attending the Neuroscience Seminar Series sponsored by the Neuro Institute and all Program in Neuroscience student seminars.